BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 inside of a containing application (iOS or Android apps, for example).
-Anything the js code can't do by itself (issuing bluetooth commands, showing dialogs, etc.) is passed onto the containing application (backend) in the form of get/post requests.
+Anything the js code can't do by itself (issuing bluetooth commands, showing dialogs, etc.) is passed on to the containing application (backend) in the form of get/post requests.

 The responsibilities of the backend are the following: